 - A minority are reluctant as this would limit their ultimate freedom to use chemicals in a crisis;

-- Some highly rated winemakers are opposed because they do not want to be pigeon-holed by their production methods.
+- Some winemakers don’t want to be defined by their production methods.

-Like most organic certification, biodynamic certification in a strict sense certifies “wine made from biodynamic grapes” rather than “biodynamic wine.”
-It does not cover winemaking, although wine-making standards are being discussed and developed.
+Like organic certification, biodynamic certification means “wine made from biodynamic grapes” rather than “biodynamic wine”.
+It does not cover winemaking.

-In my opinion, BD has the potential to make the best-tasting wine because it produces grapes of the best possible quality.
-Clumsy winemaking can still ruin all that effort.
-Some biodynamic (and organic) winegrowers, therefore, extend their personal ideas into the winery, and there has been a rebirth of “Natural wines”.
+In my opinion, BD has the potential to make the best-tasting authentic wine because the grapes are the best possible quality.
+However, clumsy winemaking can still easily ruin all that effort.
+Some biodynamic (and organic) winegrowers extend their ideas into the winery, and there has been a rebirth of “Natural wines”.

-Regardless, I hope that these three articles encourage you to try BD wines and reach your conclusions about their merits.
+I hope that these three articles encourage you to try BD wines.
 Please join in with the debate and share your views.

 Do you want to find Biodynamic wines?
 Ask me!